 You don't want to take any chances that could result in injury or damage to property.

-If you have been experiencing issues with your excavator not starting, it is important that this issue is addressed as soon as possible so it does not get worse and cost more in the future.
+If you have been experiencing issues with your excavator not starting, this issue must be addressed as soon as possible so it does not get worse and cost more in the future.

 This is a common problem that can be caused by several different things.

-In this blog post we will go over some of the most common reasons why an excavator would not start up and what you should do about in troubleshooting.
+In this blog post, we will go over some of the most common reasons why an excavator would not start up and what you should do about troubleshooting.

 Different Reasons Why an Excavator Will Not Start